GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 URL within the [scope] of your web app.
 The URL is opened when users activate the app shortcut.
 Examples of app shortcuts include the following:

-- Top-level navigation items (e.g., home, timeline, recent orders),
+- Top-level navigation items (e.g., home, timeline, recent orders)
-- Search,
+- Search
-- Data entry tasks (e.g., compose an email or tweet, add a receipt),
+- Data entry tasks (e.g., compose an email or tweet, add a receipt)
-- Activities (e.g., start a chat with the most popular contacts).
+- Activities (e.g., start a chat with the most popular contacts)

 {% Aside %}
 Big thanks to the folks at Microsoft Edge and Intel for designing and